Frequently Asked Questions

 In the early years, most of your repayments will go toward paying off interest on your mortgage.
 But as your mortgage reduces, the interest part of the repayment goes down.
 So as time goes on, more of your monthly repayments go toward paying off the capital.

-You can usually choose either a variable rate or a fixed rate annuity mortgage or in some cases a mixture of both (known as a split rate).
+You can usually choose either a variable rate or a fixed rate annuity mortgage or, in some cases, a mixture of both (known as a split rate).

 In the early years of the mortgage period, the annuities mortgage usually has lower monthly payments than a linear mortgage.
+Your interest payments may also be tax deductible.

-Like the annuities mortgage also the linear mortgage repayment is made up of two parts:
+Like the annuities mortgage also the, linear mortgage repayment is made up of two parts:

 An interest payment on the loan (will reduce over time)